chazzka/clanekcathedral/clanek.md

 outlier_prediction = clf.predict_proba(outlierX[:1])
 ```

-The results are shown in Table X. Note, that each prediction was run 30 times, and the average value was taken.
+The results are shown in Table X. Note that each prediction was run 30 times, and the average value was taken.
 For the *regular_prediction *, containing the prediction of the testing set with data labeled **REGULAR** are expected, the average probability of 0.96727484 for the class labeled **REGULAR** and the average probability of 0.03272516 for the class labeled **OUTLIER**.
-However, for the *outlier_prediction *, predicting the value given the outlying, never seen before value, the results are very unsatisfactory,
+However, for the *outlier_prediction *, predicting the value given the outlying, never-seen-before value, the results are very unsatisfactory,
 the average probability of 0.97993453 for the class labeled **REGULAR** and the average probability of 0.02006547 for the class labeled **OUTLIER**.

 |probability of class: |  1 | 0 |